Azure-Samples/avm-terraform-labs/README.md

 1. Open the `avm.virtual-network.tf` file and look at each of the properties, paying close attention to the `source` and `version` properties.
 1. Examine the diagnostics settings in `locals.tf` and take note that this same setting will be applied to all of the AVM modules in the lab.
 1. In order to find more detail about AVM modules, you can navigate to their documentation.
 For example, you can find the documentation for the Virtual Network module [here](https://registry.terraform.io/modules/Azure/avm-res-network-virtualnetwork/azurerm/latest).
 From there you can navigate to the source code and see the module's implementation [here](https://github.com/Azure/terraform-azurerm-avm-res-network-virtualnetwork).
-1. Apply the changes with Terraform.
-Hint: `terraform apply -auto-approve`.
+1. Apply the changes with Terraform: `terraform apply -auto-approve`.
 1. Review the deployed resources in the Azure Portal.
-1. Commit the changes to git.
+1. Commit the changes to git: `git add . && git commit -m "Add virtual network and subnets"`.

 ### Part 3 - Key Vault

 In this part we are going to add a Key Vault to our Terraform configuration by leveraging the Azure Verified Module for Key Vault.
 The Key Vault is going to be used to store the customer managed key for our storage account and the SSH private key for our virtual machine.

-1. Copy the files from the [part 3](labs/part03-keyvault/) folder into the `avm-lab` folder, remembering to retain the existing files and just add an overwrite when prompted.
+1. Copy the files from the [part 3](labs/part03-keyvault/) folder into the `avm-lab` folder, remembering to retain the existing files and just add and overwrite when prompted.

       ```pwsh
-      # E.g. Using pwsh, run this from inside your top level lab folder
-      cd avm-lab
       copy ../avm-terraform-labs/labs/part03-key-vault/* .
       ```

 1. Run `terraform init -upgrade` to install the AVM module for Key Vault.
 1. Navigate to the `Source Control` tab in Visual Studio Code and review the changes to the files.
 1. Open the `avm.key-vault.tf` file and look at each of the properties, paying close attention to the `private_endpoints` and `role_assignments` variables.
-1. Apply the changes with Terraform.
+1. Apply the changes with Terraform: `terraform apply -auto-approve`.
 1. Review the deployed resources in the Azure Portal.
-1. Commit the changes to git.
+1. Commit the changes to git: `git add . && git commit -m "Add key vault"`.

 ### Part 4 - Storage account

 In this part we are going to add a Storage Account to our Terraform configuration by leveraging the Azure Verified Module for Storage Account.
 The Storage Account is the main component of our demo lab and we will interact with it later on.

-1. Copy the files from the [part 4](labs/part04-storage-account/) folder into the `avm-lab` folder, remembering to retain the existing files and just add an overwrite when prompted.
+1. Copy the files from the [part 4](labs/part04-storage-account/) folder into the `avm-lab` folder, remembering to retain the existing files and just add and overwrite when prompted.

       ```pwsh
-      # E.g. Using pwsh, run this from inside your top level lab folder
-      cd avm-lab
       copy ../avm-terraform-labs/labs/part04-storage-account/* .
       ```